 Positional Flat Files

 Positional records within a flat-file instance message contain individual fields (items of data) that are each of a predefined length.
 The fields are parsed according to these lengths.
-For example, consider the following positional record from a flat-file instance message containing an id, country code, client name, and Country name:
+For example, consider the following positional record from a flat-file instance message containing an ID, country code, client name, and Country name:

 01 PT Sandro Pereira Portugal